 There is some top-notch accommodation right in the village as well as more value-oriented condos a short shuttle ride from the base.
 However, if the ultimate in luxury is your thing then head straight to the Ritz-Carlton a little further up the hill.

 There is an array of accommodation available in and around Northstar.
 Some is centered around the village and includes anything from basic loft rooms to luxurious ski-in ski-out condos.
+The main village has wonderful facilities and a great family atmosphere, with firepits, ice-skating rink, retail shops, local restaurants and bars scattered throughout the streets.
 A little further out from the village are some mid-range condos in various townhomes and complexes.
-The Ritz-Carlton sits half way up the hill and is the choice for the more discerning.
+The Ritz-Carlton sits half way up the hill and is the choice for the more discerning, or the Constellation Residences for those who seek the epitome of luxury ski vacations.
 If you are on a tighter budget you can try nearby Truckee or one of the lakeside towns.
-View Northstar Hotels.Search Hotels and Deals Get your

 Scout Field Guide >

 Getting to Northstar is relatively easy.
 It’s just over a 45-minute drive from Reno-Tahoe International Airport which has 72 daily departures non-stop to 15 cities.
-There are several shuttle services, including the North Lake Tahoe Express which costs $45pp one way.
+There are several shuttle services which can be included in a Northstar Ski Package via Scout.
 If driving from San Francisco, it will take about 3 hours – though longer with weekend traffic and much longer with bad weather.

 If you are keen to explore the Lake Tahoe area, including other ski resorts and towns, it is worth having your own car.
 There are shuttle services, taxis and buses but it may require some connections to get where you are going.